-Community service and volunteering is a fantastic way to spend time outside of school, while also instilling young minds with an appreciation for doing good works in their communities.
+Youth community service programs are a fantastic way to spread good deeds to the community while letting students enjoy some time outside school.
 Depending on where your group is, you may have more options for working with non-profit organizations, but there are always ways to serve others in the community, with or without the help of an organization.
-Check out these simple, yet beneficial ways to serve your community with your youth group.
+Check out these simple yet beneficial ways to serve your community!

-Volunteering and caring for the community are great for building character and teaching young group members to show respect and love for those around them.
-Consider these ideas for volunteering activities you could participate in with your youth group students:
+Encouraging youth to volunteer and care for the community through service is great for building character and teaching young students to show respect and love for those around them.

 Choose a Local Non-Profit Organization

-If you live in an area that benefits from organizations like Habitat for Humanity, Red Cross, other community-serving churches, it’s easy to contact them and ask what help they may need.
+If you live in an area that benefits from organizations like Habitat for Humanity, Red Cross, and other community-serving entities, it’s easy to contact them and ask what help they need.
 Other options to consider are soup kitchens, homeless shelters, and women’s shelters.
-Many of these organizations don’t have the funds to market themselves very well and might require a bit of research to discover and make contact.
+Some of these organizations lack the funds to market themselves and require some research to discover and make contact.

 Other community service projects to help local non-profit organizations might include:

 - Reading to residents at a nursing home

 - Delivering gifts to patients at a local hospital

 - Collecting baby clothes and supplies to donate to new parents